Benno-K/cloud-backup-tools/README.md

 ### Implications
 This has quite some implications of which you do not think in the first place:
 1. Make sure you specify the right directory to hold temporary files - as rsync operation creates temporary files.
-The variable tmpdir in the script needs to be edited.
+The variable tmpdir in the script which is quite specific for the author's environment can be overwritten by the TMPDIR environment variable or by specifying the -t option followed by your temp dir.
 1. Note that rsyncs remote temporary directory actually is local as you rsync to a locally mounted davfs2.
 1. Make sure to have a suitable sized caching directory for davfs2.
 The default is /var/cache/davfs2.
 If your /var is to small to hold the biggest file transferred plus some spare it will not work
 1. You can edit the system davfs2 config file, to specify another cache-directory.